zenprotocol/docs/docs/root/contracts/examples.rst

 However - trying to compile this function will result in a typing error - because you can only apply :fsharp:`inc` on a value of a :fsharp:`cost` type.

-To fix it we modify the function to use :fsharp:`ret` on the result, and we change the type signature to return a :fsharp:`cost` type
-(with a cost of 0 since that is the cost :fsharp:`ret` gives):
+To fix it we modify the function to use :fsharp:`ret` on the result, to lift it into the :fsharp:`cost` monad, and we change the type signature to return a :fsharp:`cost` type (with a cost of 0 since that is the cost :fsharp:`ret` gives):

 .. code-block:: fsharp